-What is a Solution?
+What is the Solution?

-What is a Colloid?
+What is Colloid?

 We call the particles in a colloid as dispersed material, and the dispersing medium is analogous to the solvent in a solution.
 According to the dispersed material and the medium, there are different types of colloids.
-For instance, if a gas is dispersed in a liquid medium, the resulted colloid is ‘foam’ (e.g.: whipped cream).
-If two liquids are combined together, a colloid known as emulsion can be resulted (e.g.: milk).
-The particles distributed within the colloidal medium do not settle down if it is left still.
+For instance, if a gas disperses in a liquid medium, the resulting colloid is ‘foam’ (e.g., whipped cream).
+If two liquids combine together, an emulsion form (e.g., milk).
+The particles that distribute within the colloidal medium do not settle down if it is left still.
 Colloidal solutions are translucent or opaque.
-Sometimes particles in a colloid can be separated out by centrifugation or coagulation.
-For example, the proteins in milk are coagulated when supplied heat or added an acid.
+Sometimes particles in a colloid can separate out via centrifugation or coagulation.
+For example, the proteins in milk coagulate when we supply heat or if we add an acid.

-Solution Vs Colloid
+Summary – Solution vs Colloid

-– The particles in a colloid are often bigger than the solute particles in a solution.
+Both solutions and colloids are mixtures of two or more substances.
+The key difference between solution and colloid is that the particles in a colloid are often bigger than the solute particles in a solution.